top of page

 • More confidence: Without the hormone rollercoaster, I can actually see myself again and be happy with who I am.

 • Independence: I drove to Norfolk on holiday, on my own, with my dogs!
 Sat nav went weird and I didn’t even panic.
 Massive win.
 I even travel to London solo now.
-Getting on trains was a huge thing for me.
-Now I don’t even think about it.
+Getting on trains was a huge thing for me - now I don’t even think about it.

 • Improved sleep: While menopause still messes with sleep, it’s nothing compared to PMDD insomnia.

-The Cons (Because It’s Not All Sunshine)
+And The Cons (Because It’s Not All Sunshine)

 • Chemical menopause was intense: My hot flushes were wild.
 Symptoms felt harsher than what others described.